The Three Eagles is located in a historic 18th century building on what was originally the main road of Llangollen, Bridge Street.

-The new responsive website for The Three Eagles was an exercise in duality, combining the powerful yet delicate style of the brand identity with a sleek, functional website via which customers can browse the updated menus, and make online reservations.
+The improved website for The Three Eagles was an exercise in duality, combining the powerful yet delicate style of the brand, with an improved functional website via which customers can browse the updated new menus, and find it easier to make online reservations.
 The site features high quality photography created during a shoot which I art directed.

 I also created a full suite of print for The Three Eagles, including business cards, gift cards, stationery and menus.
 The menus are housed in a fine hessian material bound cover complete with brass corner edging, bringing a final touch to The Three Eagles subtle luxury.